 Section 16(a) of the Exchange Act requires the Company's directors and executive officers and persons who beneficially own more than 10% of a registered class of the Company's equity securities ("insiders") to file reports with the SEC regarding their pecuniary interest in the Company's equity securities and any changes thereto, and to furnish copies of these reports to the Company.
-Based solely on our review of the insiders' forms furnished to the Company or filed with the SEC and representations made by the directors and executive officers, no insider failed to file on a timely basis a Section 16(a) report during 2017, except that Messrs.
-Allen, Fox, Wineman, and Wolberg each filed a late Form 4 on December 28, 2017 to report the purchase of common shares of beneficial ownership on November 21, 2017.
+Based solely on our review of the insiders' forms furnished to the Company or filed with the SEC and representations made by the directors and executive officers, no insider failed to file on a timely basis a Section 16(a) report during 2018, except that Mr. Sinatra filed a late Form 4 on July 23, 2018 to report the purchase of common shares of beneficial ownership on November 21, 2017 and Mr. Wineman filed a late Form 4 on October 26, 2018 to report the purchase of common shares of beneficial ownership on September 28, 2018.